 If you wish to comment on the article, please do that on the ACI site rather than here – as there is an urgent need for a conversation in Ireland about the multi-faceted crisis the Irish Catholic Church is now facing.

 I emphasise strongly that I do not fault Catholic schools for the alienation of younger generations from the church, or doubt the commitment of the many teachers who conscientiously prepare children for the sacraments or set out to advance their faith in secondary schools.
-I argue instead for a new realism about the typical story of faith development – an acknowledgement that it occurs mostly nowadays in adulthood, and is rarely an immediate result of school instruction.
+I argue instead for a new realism about the typical story of faith development – an acknowledgement that adult faith develops through a sequence of stages, may be severely tested in the teenage years, and is rarely an immediate result of school instruction.

 I strongly believe that the problem of alienation from the church at all ages in Ireland is a consequence of two things: